rawatakhilesh/keebsallday/README.md

 # keebs

-Mechanical keyboards related bookmarks I have collected over the years.
+Mechanical keyboards related resources I have collected over the years.
 In progress.

 ## Keyboards

+[r/mk](https://www.reddit.com/r/MechanicalKeyboards/) wiki has all the resources one needs to know about custom mechanical keyboards.
+This is just a collection of links for people who are beginning to tinker into this hobby and see what is readily available.

 ### Websites

 List of websites with their popular offering which are usually in stock.
+Most of these webistes provide kits and assembly services on request.

 #### [KeyHive](https://keyhive.xyz/shop)